 How Your Bags Work

-- Daypack: You carry this every day with your water, rain gear, warm layer, snacks, sunscreen, camera, passport, and personal items.
+- Daypack: You carry this every day with water, rain gear, warm layer, snacks, sunscreen, camera, passport, and personal items.

 - Main luggage: Leave large suitcases or extra bags in Cusco.
 You will not need them on the trail.